Terms and Conditions of Business

 Equality and diversity

 We are committed to the principles of equality and diversity in the relationships that we have with our clients, our employees and third parties.
-If you would like to see our equality and diversity policy, please let us know.
+If you would like to see our ethical code of conduct, please let us know.

 If you provide us with further instructions concerning other non-contentious matters, these general terms and conditions will apply, unless we agree otherwise.